mesosphere/dcos-docs-site/pages/services/beta-kafka-zookeeper/2.1.0-3.4.11-beta/managing/index.md

 3. In the first level of the JSON object, list the type of configuration from the tab it is from (`service`, `node`, or `zookeeper`).
 4. In the next level of the JSON object, list the configuration and the new value you would like in key:value format.
 5. Save your file.
-6. Run this following command from the DC/OS CLI.
+6. Run the following command from the DC/OS CLI.

 ```
 dcos beta-kafka-zookeeper update start --options=options.json